OndrejValla/TALENTED-PEOPLE/README.md

 - Models: *Displaying to All users*: h5 heading and Materialize Slider with images of random models.
 - Collaborations: *Displaying to All users*: h5 heading and Materialize Slider with images of random behind the scene collaborations.
 -
-    And You: *Displaying to signed-inin users*: h5 heading with anchor link "AND YOU" taking the user to profile.html.
-Underneath one button See Your Profile.
+    And You: *Displaying to signed-in users*: h5 heading with anchor link "AND YOU" taking the user to profile.html.
+Underneath, is the button See Your Profile also linked to profile.html.

     Join Now: *Displaying to not signed in users*: h5 heading with anchor link "JOIN NOW" taking the user to register.html.
-Underneath two buttons Login and Register.
+Underneath, are two buttons Login and Register linked to login.html and register.html.

 **Photographers page**
 - *Displaying to All users*: Photographers page displays Search Bar and Materialize Cards with portfolios of all Photographers in the database.